-During the 2009-2010 session, Jamie filed the following pieces of legislation to improve public safety:
+During the 2013-2014 session, Jamie filed the following pieces of legislation to increase public safety in our communities: